What Medicaid changes can home care agencies expect after passage of HR1 (OBBBA)? Tips to increase revenue stability.

 Conclusion

-There has been an onslaught of changes to Medicaid already – yet more are coming down the pipe.
+There has been an onslaught of Medicaid and Medicare changes already – yet more are coming down the pipe.
 Regulatory upheaval can adversely affect revenue and morale as more administrative tasks are added to the already mile-high pile.

 Home care agencies would benefit from making proactive preparations to ensure that all compliance metrics are met and revenue is shored up.
 Investing in the right software for home care agency management would also reduce administrative burden, increase compliance, and help agencies keep closer tabs on their revenue and bottom line.